 By Bob Gerstle

-Bob Gerstle is an IBEW Local 1245 business representative
+Bob Gerstle is a business representative for IBEW Local 1245.

 IBEW 1245 crews help with restoration in Sandy’s wake